Wait, did Tim Cook just confirm Apple’s AR headset and glasses?

 "Stay tuned and you'll see what we have to offer."

-While Cook hasn't outright confirmed the existence of Apple's AR/VR headset or equally long-rumored Apple AR Glasses, he's definitely hinted that Apple is working on something.
+While Cook hasn't outright said Apple's working on the Apple AR/VR headset or equally long-rumored Apple AR Glasses specifically, he's definitely hinted that Apple is working on some kind of hardware with his comment.

 Alongside AR experiences for its iPhone and iPad devices, Apple is rumored to be working on two pieces of dedicated AR hardware.